raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

 - `ap.get_temperature()` - This will return the temperature in Celsius.
 - `ap.get_pressure()` - This will return the pressure in millibars.
-- `ap.get_humidity()` - This returns the humidity as a percentage.
+- `ap.get_humidity()` - This will return the humidity as a percentage.

-1. Using these, we could create a simple scrolling text display, which could keep people informed about current conditions.
+1. Using these, we could create a simple scrolling text display which could keep people informed about current conditions.

     ```python
     from astro_pi import AstroPi